 In general, judges will avoid disqualifying entries.
 However, students and instructors should be aware that the following could result in disqualification:

-- Labeling: Unlabeled entries will not be judged.
+- Labeling: Unlabeled entries will be disqualified and not judged.

 - Contest Criteria: Entries must meet all the criteria of the entered contest (i.e. themes, formats, category, etc.)

 - Content: Students are reminded to create content that is appropriate for screening in front of an audience of students and teachers.
 Gratuitous use of profanity, violence, sexual content, etc. will result in disqualification.